 Going camping with your dog is an unforgettable experience and one that makes the bonds between you stronger than ever.
 However, you need to make sure you are prepared for your next trip so that both you and your dog can have the best possible time together.

-By following this handy list, you won’t forget the little extras that your dog needs in order to be safe, happy, and ready for the trip of their life.
+By following this handy list, you won’t forget the little extras that your dog needs in order to be safe, happy, and ready for the trip of its life.